craevscaia/PADLaboratories/Laboratory1/Readme2.md

 using Sagas ensures that even if one step fails, the entire operation can be rolled back or compensated.

+Orchestration- one central point that notify service what to do and based on the response tells which will be the next step

 ### Database redundancy/replication + failover (one database, min 4 repl.)

 **What it is:** This ensures that the databases are always available and can handle failures.